 RMAN Expired vs Obsolete Backups

-Two terms that are very important when it comes to RMAN backups validation: expired backups and obsolete backups.
+Two terms that are very important when it comes to RMAN backups validation they are

 Let's take you trigger an RMAN backup and someone deleted backup set or backup pieces at OS level.
 The database CONTROFILE has the details of the backup on disk but at OS level the backup file does not exists.